envytools/envytools/docs/hw/falcon/arith.rst

 Bit manipulation: bset, bclr, btgl
 ==================================

 Set, clear, or flip a specified bit of a register.
+The requested bit index is masked off to 5 bits.
+No flags are set.

 Instructions:
     ==== =========== ============================== =====================